Gizzz/wear-shop-app/README.md

 # wear-shop-app
-Wear shop app written on React and inspired by polymer demo project.
+Simple e-shop written on React and inspired by Google's Polymer demo project.
+Design and and behavior are reverse-engineered from [the original](https://shop.polymer-project.org/)

 ## Installation and usage
 Install all dependencies: